exoplatform/exo-documentation/docs/LDAP.rst

    to eXo Platform.
 If you bypass this step, only user mapping is performed.

 8. Configure your extension by following the steps 3, 4 and 5 of
-   :ref:` Creating a portal extension <PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`.
+   :ref:`Creating a portal extension <PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`.

-9. :ref:`Package and deploy <LDAP.PicketLink.QuickStart.Deployment>` your ldap-extension into Platform.
+9. :ref:`Package and deploy <LDAP.QuickStart.PackagingDeploying>` your ldap-extension into Platform.

 .. note:: For JBoss, don’t forget to declare :ref:`deployment dependency <Jboss-deployment>`deployment dependency.